mrbuilder1961/ChatPatches/README.md

 - Can I use this in a modpack?
   - Yes, as long as you credit me and/or link back to one of the official pages (here, [CurseForge](https://www.curseforge.com/minecraft/mc-mods/chatpatches), and [Modrinth](https://modrinth.com/mod/chatpatches/versions)).
 - Can I re-upload this mod elsewhere?
-  - No, unless you have explicit permission from OBro1961, modify the mod in a significant way, or any download links used direct to one of the official pages (see above).
+  - No, unless you have explicit permission from OBro1961, modify the mod in an undisputable way, or any download links used direct to one of the official pages (see above).
 If you're unsure, DM me (@obro1961) on Discord about it.
+- How do I do X?
+  - If the answer you're looking for isn't anywhere here or in the config, check the #Help section located below.
+If you still can't find it, ask in the Discord.

 ## Localization and Translation